-For information about the FAFSA, financial aid or higher education, the Indiana Student Financial Aid Association encourages students and families to call The Learn More Resource Center’s Helpline at 800-992-2076 (toll free).
+For information about the FAFSA, financial aid or higher education, the Indiana Student Financial Aid Association encourages students and families to call Learn More Indiana’s Helpline at 800-992-2076 (toll free).

-College Goal Sunday is sponsored by the Indiana Student Financial Aid Association in cooperation with Learn More Resource Center, the Indiana Commission for Higher Education and the 21st Century Scholars Program.
+College Goal Sunday is sponsored by the Indiana Student Financial Aid Association in cooperation with Learn More Indiana, the Indiana Commission for Higher Education and the 21st Century Scholars Program.
 It is funded by Lilly Endowment, Inc., USA Funds and Indiana Secondary Market for Education Loans, Inc.